everurstruly/mui-theme-builder/docs/Editor-architecture.md

   4. Merge order and result: `createThemeOptionsFromEdits()` + `transformDslToThemeOptions()` produce the final `ThemeOptions` used by previews (`src/Editor/Design/Edit/useThemeCompilerCache.ts`).
   5. `useCreatedThemeOption` resolves the final `ThemeOptions` per color scheme for `createTheme()` and preview components (`src/Editor/Design/Edit/useCreatedThemeOption.ts`).

+**Theme resolution (summary)**

+- Formula (concise):

+  baseTheme (partial) + visual edits + code overrides = themeOptions (partial)

+  themeOptions (partial) -> `createTheme(themeOptions)` -> Theme (complete)

+- Explanation:
+  - `baseTheme` is a possibly partial ThemeOptions/DSL coming from templates or stored code.
+  - `visual edits` are per-path overrides created via the UI (stored as flat path → value maps) and are applied on top of the base theme.
+  - `code overrides` are user-entered JavaScript/DSL edits that are transformed into a safe DSL and then resolved into ThemeOptions; they may be partial and only override specific paths.
+  - The merge result is a partial `themeOptions` object that contains only the settings that differ from the library defaults. `createTheme(themeOptions)` fills in defaults and derived values and returns a complete, runtime `Theme` object used by MUI components and previews.

+- Practical notes / implications:
+  - Validation and safety checks operate at the code→DSL→ThemeOptions boundary (the compiler).
+Keeping that logic centralized ensures the editor and storage only accept safe, well-formed inputs.
+  - `codeOverridesFlattened` (a dot-path map derived from the resolved ThemeOptions) lets property panels quickly detect whether a particular path is overridden by code vs visual edits.
+  - Storage persists the `themeOptions` (DSL/JSON) so it can be re-parsed deterministically; runtime `Theme` objects are not stored — they are produced on demand via `createTheme()` when needed.
+  - Because `themeOptions` is partial, the order of merges matters (base → edits → code overrides) and is implemented in the compiler and `useThemeCompilerCache` so previews remain deterministic.

 **Data shapes**
 - Base Theme: `baseThemeCode` (string; serialized ThemeOptions/DSL) stored in `currentSlice`.
 - Visual Edits: `colorSchemeIndependentVisualToolEdits: Record<string, SerializableValue>` and `colorSchemes: Record<string, { visualToolEdits: Record<string, SerializableValue> }>` in `currentSlice`.